adoptium/infrastructure/docs/Setup-TRSS.md

 # TRSS Setup

-This page will document the setup of the TRSS service running at [trss.adoptium.net](https://trss.adoptium.net).
+This page documents the setup of the production-ready Test Result Summary Service (TRSS) running at [trss.adoptium.net](https://trss.adoptium.net).
+For instructions to run TRSS for development purposes, refer to the [local deployment instructions](https://github.com/adoptium/aqa-test-tools/tree/master/TestResultSummaryService#docker-compose) in the aqa-test-tools repository.

 ## Setup